The Foundation supported:

 Shaping Education in the (Post)Colonial World Actors, Paradigms, Entanglements 1880s-1980s

-The conference began on Thursday by examining the “Internationalizing (Post)Colonial Education.”
+The conference began by examining the “Internationalizing (Post)Colonial Education.”
 The presentations looked at Australasia, the Portuguese Empire, Egypt, and Soviet Union origins of Workers Faculties; all of the presentations demonstrated the entanglement of education in developing states.
-A second panel on “Elites and Modernization” examined and compared the roles that education plays in developing a society fit for ruling in addition to the role played by training in the march to modernization.
+The next session on “Elites and Modernization” examined and compared the roles that education plays in developing a society fit for ruling in addition to the role played by training in the march to modernization.
 Presentations looked at British and French colonialism in Indochina and Africa in addition to socialism in Tanzania.
-The day concluded with Damiano Matasci’s presentation of his SNF project that raises the question: Is it possible to examine UNESCO through a colonial lens?
+Damiano Matasci concluded the first part of the conference by outlining his SNF project and raising the question: Is it possible to examine UNESCO through a colonial lens?

-The first panel on Friday examined perspectives of the role of “Education, Labor, and Colonial Development.”
-Presentations looked at what it meant to be a good farm work, education in economic development, labor, and social education.
-The next session on the “Civilizing Mission” looked at a case in Indochina and post-World War II international efforts in African Education.
-The afternoon panel on “Circulations, Impacts, and Receptions” looked at aspects of the Phelps-Stokes commission, Colonial and Central Africa, and Health Education.
-The day finished with a look at “Post-Colonial Policies, Trajectories, and Issues” taking up the case of Central African Republic, India and Tunisia.
+The conference continued by examining perspectives of the role of “Education, Labor, and Colonial Development.”
+Presentations looked at what it meant to be a good farm worker, education in economic development, labor, and social education.
+The following session on the “Civilizing Mission” looked at a case in Indochina and post-World War II international efforts in African Education.
+A panel on “Circulations, Impacts, and Receptions” looked at aspects of the Phelps-Stokes commission, Colonial and Central Africa, and Health Education.
+This part of the conference finished with a look at “Post-Colonial Policies, Trajectories, and Issues” taking up the case of the Central African Republic, India, and Tunisia.

-The final day of the conference, Saturday, opened by highlighting aspects of “Gender, Colonialism and Education.”
-This panel focused on Feminist emancipation, girl’s schools in Indonesia, and League of Nations cinematography all shown through the lens of Gender.
-The conference concluded with a Keynote lecture by Peter Kallaway from the University of Cape Town, who raised important questions to take away from the colloquium for future investigation, such as:
+Another panel highlighting aspects of “Gender, Colonialism, and Education,” focused on Feminist emancipation, girls’ schools in Indonesia and League of Nations cinematography all shown through the lens of Gender.
+The conference concluded with a Keynote lecture by Peter Kallaway from the University of Cape Town, who raised important questions from the colloquium for future investigation, such as:

 - How does adaptive education relate to the progressive and conservative debates on pedagogy in the 1920s and 1930s?”